Who am I, and what is

 Psychotherapist, Lawyer, Doctoral Researcher

-Having worked in law for many years, alongside my psychological and psychotherapeutic training, I bring to my practice an acute awareness of the very real need to make relational psychotherapy accessible to people who cannot simply step away from the pace and pressures of their lives.
-Many of the individuals I work with carry significant responsibility for others — families, teams, businesses — and feel they cannot afford to slow down, even when their wellbeing demands it.
+Having worked in law for many years, alongside my psychological and psychotherapeutic training and practice, I am acutely aware of the very real need to make relational psychotherapy accessible to people who cannot simply step away from the pace and pressures of their lives.
+Many of the individuals I work with carry significant responsibility for others – families, teams, businesses – and feel they cannot afford to slow down, even when their wellbeing demands it.

 Yet without the space to pause, reflect, and reset, the risks multiply: health deteriorates, relationships become strained, and strategic decision-making falters.
 My practice is designed to offer that necessary pause in a way that appreciates the realities of high-responsibility roles, bridging psychotherapeutic insight and an implicit understanding of the legal, financial, and intergenerational contexts my clients navigate every day.